JWPedia/JWPedia.github.io/_posts/2020-08-02-conditionals.md

 5. The **De Morgan's Laws** state that

     $$\neg (P \wedge Q) \Leftrightarrow \neg P \vee \neg Q$$

     $$\neg (P \vee Q) \Leftrightarrow \neg P \wedge \neg Q$$

     The easiest way to understand the De Morgan's Laws is through a Venn diagram.
+Convince yourself that the shaded areas are equal to the right side of the above equations.

     ![](/Media/conditionals-demorgans.jpeg)
     <sup>Venn diagram representation of De Morgan's Laws</sup>